silnrsi/font-scheherazade/source/typetuner/README_TT.txt

 %ISODATE%
 =========

-This package contains a TypeTuned version of the Scheherazade fonts.
+This package contains a TypeTuned version of the Scheherazade New fonts.

 The TypeTuner settings file used to generate the enclosed font is included in the package as feat_set_tuned.xml.